kotha-sri/tabroom-pairings-info-google-extension/README.md

 <img width="128" height="128" alt="tab_pair_icon-128" src="https://github.com/user-attachments/assets/022f19b0-dd18-4e3a-8f68-6a404000fd37" />

-UPDATE: the extension no longer works as Tabroom is migrating away from its old libraries.
-Will update the extension once that is compelete.
+<span style="background-color: yellow;">UPDATE: the extension no longer works as Tabroom is migrating away from its old libraries.
+Will update the extension once that is compelete.</span>

+<span style="background-color: white">Marked text</span>

 A google extension for debaters (any event with a record really) that embeds the judge paradigm and opponent record of the latest pairing directly in the site